Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 <a></a>

-For the landing page, I went with a simple hero image with bold writing overlaying the top.
+3. Landing Page

-#### Landing Page
+For the landing page, I went with a simple hero image with bold writing overlaying the top

 - Hero Image